 Confluence Center Graduate Fellowship.
 Proposing Community Participation: Indigenous Grant-Writing Workshops

 Indigenous people in the Americas are directly involved in socio-environmental disputes affecting their communities but may lack the training and resources required for their work to make a broader impact.
 This project addresses this gap by designing and implementing a series of grant-writing workshops for young indigenous Latin American leaders attending the Study of the United States Institute (SUSI) at the UA.
 Through community mapping and peer-editing activities, the leaders design grants focused on urgent social and environmental issues in their communities.
 Written and video feedback from their experience lays ground for a grant-writing website to be used as a virtual forum and resource for indigenous grant-writers.

-political economy and ecology, historical trauma, political violence, dispossession and land grabbing, indigeneity, everyday life, indigeneity, peasant studies, Latin America, history and anthropology, political ecology, oral history, rural livelihoods, land tenure, Chile, Argentina, Paraguay, Brazil
+political economy and ecology, violence, dispossession and land grabbing, indigeneity, everyday life, peasant studies, Latin America, history and anthropology, oral histories, rural livelihoods, land tenure, memory politics and dictatorships, Chile, Argentina, Paraguay, Brazil

 ABD.
 SocioCultural Anthropology, PhD minor in Latin American Studies.
 University of Arizona, Tucson AZ